irkgreen/beltprox/README.md

 clean up, make buttons bigger, line up titles and driver, passenger etc.

+make look iOS-ey

-make sound on click
+make sound on click (buffering)

-form not populating on edit on iOS
+form not populating on edit on iOS in chrom but okay in safari?

 what if you close before save?

 <link rel="apple-touch-startup-image" href="/startup.png">

+hide title bar